Editors

 display, not in the text file that you actually save and use.

-One editor may be able to recognize several coding
+One editor may be able to switch between several coding

 I would guess an editor of this